imjoseangel/microservice-arquitecture/README.md

 ## 4. Conclusion

-Although there are many uncovered big topics in this document like:
+Although there are some big topics not fully covered in this document like:

-- RBAC
+- Oauth and RBAC
 - POD and Container Security
 - API Gateway
 - Networking
+- Cache
+- Self-Service for Infrastructure
+- Cost Management

 And some others that could be improved, hopefully this document would be a good startup point for ideas and learnings.
 I think it could be a good base to understand different technologies and ways of working.